Our collaboration with Sysdream

-LEGACYdefault mode is more secure than older PlantUML behaviour.
+default mode is now more secure than older PlantUML behavior.

 Another way is an option in the command line (do not forget the